 The Helmerich Center for American Research in conjunction with Gilcrease Museum and The University of Tulsa offers a Visiting Scholars Program.
 The program is designed to encourage research and writing based on the collections of Gilcrease Museum and the Special Collections of the McFarlin Library at TU, for the purposes of exhibit development, publications, and symposia sponsored by the Helmerich Center for American Research.

 The Visiting Scholars Program is designed to give academic researchers in relevant fields from throughout the world the opportunity to utilize and study the museum and library collections onsite.
 Scholars who receive awards will be asked to present at least one public lecture based on their research and submit a paper based on their research for a future publication.
 For more information contact Natalie Panther, Ph.D., program officer at the Helmerich Center, firstname.lastname@example.org.

 The digital curation team is housed in the H.A. and Mary K. Chapman Digitization Lab in the Helmerich Center.
-The team has been busy working on the launch of the online collections site set for spring of 2016.
-Additionally the group has completed Phase One of the imaging and cataloging of the John Ross Papers.
+In the spring of 2016, the online collections site was launched to increase access and understanding of the collection.
+Additionally, the group has completed Phase One of the imaging and cataloging of the John Ross Papers.
 Utilizing a grant from the Institute of Museum and Library Services (IMLS), the digitization team is establishing data standards, and imaging and cataloging 3,500 ceramic vessels from the museum’s Harry J. Lemley collection.